-These are the lives that praise God (ver.
+These are the lives that praise God (v.
 47).
 From them there continually rises to heaven an incense of praise that is a sweet savour to God.
 On earth others glorify God because of them.
 "They have favour with all the people."
 Even sinners admire such lives.
 They can appreciate their love, and joy, and peace, and power.
-It makes them long for the same blessing, which is so different to their experience.
+It makes them long for the same blessing, which is so different from their experience.
 So, when these Christians speak to them, and in the name of Christ offer them the same salvation, they gladly accept.
 They are born again of the Spirit.
 And thus the Lord adds to the Church continually such as should be saved.

 The same Spirit abides and works in us.
-May we allow Him to live His life from us, without diminution or hindrance.
-May He work in us, not according to our feeble faith, and interpretation of His promises, but according to the riches of His grace, and the exceeding greatness of His power.
-Thus shall He be satisfied in us, and we shall be satisfied in God.
-Thus shall we have power to extend His kingdom.
-And thus shall we know even now a foretaste of the fulfilment of the promise :---
+Let us allow Him to live His life through us without diminution or hindrance.
+Let Him work in us, not according to our feeble faith and interpretation of His promises, but according to the riches of His grace, and the exceeding greatness of His power.
+Then He will be satisfied in us; and we shall be satisfied in God, and have power to extend His kingdom; and our hearts will have now a foretaste of the millenium when Christ reigns and